Table of Contents

 4. Non-Government Small Business Loans for Veterans

 • Loan from an online lender: These lenders tend to have less stringent qualification requirements than physical banks.
-However, their interest rates may be higher and borrowing amounts could trend lower.
+However, their interest rates may be higher, and borrowing amounts could trend lower.

 • Peer-to-peer network: This type of funding matches borrowers with independent investors.
-Because it doesn’t involve borrowing from a bank or an online lender, a peer-to-peer network may be a good option when it comes to small business loans for veterans with either brand-new businesses or credit that needs work.
+Because it doesn’t involve borrowing from a bank or an online lender, a peer-to-peer network may be a good loan option when it comes to small business loans for veterans with either brand-new businesses or credit that needs work.

-Small Business Support for Veterans with Disabilities
+Small Business Support for Veterans With Disabilities

-To further support veterans, the SBA offers the Service-Disabled Veteran-Owned Small-Business Program, which allows eligible veteran-owned small businesses to compete for contracts set aside specifically for disabled veterans.
+To further support veterans, the SBA offers the Service-Disabled Veteran-Owned Small-Business Program, which allows eligible veteran-owned small businesses to compete for contracts set aside for disabled veterans.

 Eligibility requirements: